 ORDER BY c.name;

-Result: each row is a category, and rating_* columns show the distribution of films by rating.
+Result: each row is a category, and the columns show the number of films of each rating and their average duration.

 SELECT